Vernalhav/levada/README.md

 │   ├── lilypond                # Rhythmic figures' lilypond files.
 This directory is completely optional.
-│   ├── scripts                 # Python scripts that build and patch the corresponding template and index files │   └── templates               # Lilypond and typescript template common to all rhythmic figures ├── public                      # Basic HTML and website icon.
+│   ├── scripts                 # Python scripts that build and patch the corresponding template and index files │   └── templates               # Lilypond and typescript template common to all rhythmic figures ├── sceenshots                  # Project screenshots ├── public                      # Basic HTML and website icon └── src
-└── src
     ├── assets
     │   ├── RhythmicFigures     # All rhythmic figure images and rhythm specifications (as per image-generators/rhythms_data.json)